Jews in Latvia (museum)

-The current director since 2008 is Latvian historian Iļja Ļenskis.
+Latvian historian Iļja Ļenskis became director in 2008.

 History

 The museum was founded by a group of Holocaust survivors, under the leadership of the historian Marģers Vestermanis in 1989.
-In the beginning, the museum acted as a centre of documentation, but in 1996 the first small, permanent exhibition was organised.
-Currently, the museum is located in three halls, showcasing the history of Latvian Jews from the 16th century until 1945.
+The museum originally acted as a centre of documentation, but in 1996 the first small, permanent exhibition was organised.
+The museum is located in three halls, documenting the history of Latvian Jews from the 16th century until 1945.
 Lectures, educational programmes and different cultural events are organised in the museum.